Nazareth Speedway

-Nazareth Speedway is an auto racing facility near Nazareth in the Lehigh Valley region of Pennsylvania which operated from 1910 to 2004 in two distinct course configurations.
+Nazareth Speedway is a defunct auto racing facility in Lower Nazareth Township in the Lehigh Valley region of eastern Pennsylvania, which operated from 1910 to 2004.
+The racing facility operated in two distinct course configurations.
 In its early years, it was a dirt twin oval layout.
-In 1987 it was reopened as a paved tri-oval that measured just slightly under 1 mile.
+In 1987, it was reopened as a paved tri-oval that measured just slightly under 1 mile.

 The facility is often linked to local drivers Mario and Michael Andretti's early racing careers.
 It was also associated with Frankie Schneider due to his large number of wins on the two dirt tracks.

 As of November 2015, the site was purchased by Raceway Properties LLC under David Jaindl.
 There are no current plans to return racing to the facility.
+As of 2024 the track is abandoned and in a state of disrepair with much of the track's infrastructure (such as grandstands) having been removed.
+The track's racing surface still exists though it is in disrepair.

 Track history

 Nazareth Speedway started as a horse racing track farther up in the center of the town in the 1850s known as the Northampton County Agricultural Fairgrounds.
 As the crowds grew, the location grew too crowded to remain in the center of the town.
 Around 1900, a new 1/2 mile dirt track was constructed at the current location between Route 191 and 248.
 The site began hosting motor racing events in the 1910s.

 In 1966, an additional 11/8 mile dirt track was added.
-In 1987, the Penske-owned paved speedway replaced the big track and the small track was demolished and the site was replaced by the expanding of a nearby grocery store in 1988.
+In 1986, Roger Penske bought the property, and subsequently paved the big track.
+The small track was demolished and the site was replaced by the expanding of a nearby grocery store in 1988.

 Dirt track (small)

 The 1/2 mile dirt track was constructed in the 1900s as a horse racing track.
 The first automotive events held at the location were not racing, instead it was a sport called auto polo.
 Following the Great Depression the first large race that happened at the small track would be held in 1947 by the American Automobile Association.
 The race included 35 cars, and attracted a crowd of 11,000 spectators.

 In 1952, Jerry Fried purchased the fairgrounds.
 He continued the racing, and added in additional events, such as demolition derbies.
 The track was also the location of one of the first enduro races on the east coast.
-The 1/2 mile track continued to operate weekly during the closing of the large track from 1971 to 1982.
+The 1/2 mile small dirt track continued to operate weekly during the closing of the large track from 1971 to 1982.

-In the time period the short track was open, Buzzie Reutimann won 33 races, leading to the 1972 and 1973 track titles.
+In the time period the small track was open, Buzzie Reutimann won 33 races, leading to the 1972 and 1973 track titles.

-During Roger Penske's ownership in 1988, the track was sold to nearby Laneco supermarket and demolished.
+During Roger Penske's ownership in 1988, the small track was sold to nearby Laneco supermarket and demolished.